A reasonably straight forward walk up a lesser known peak nestled between Mt Barney, Mt Maroon and Mt May.

 Maximum Elevation

-Located not too far from Mt Barney, coming from Upper Logan Rd turn right onto Seidenspinner Rd.
-Follow that road for 1.5kms, then turn right down a dirt road where you will eventually come to a gate.
-You can either park here, or continue down further (making sure to close the gate behind you) until you get to a Private Property gate (photo in description).
+Travel south from Rathdowney on the Mount Lindesay Highway and turn right onto the Boonah-Rathdowney Road (R93).
+Turn left down Upper Logan Road and right onto Seidenspinner Road.
+Follow that road for 1.5kms, then turn left down a dirt road (Drynans Hut Road) where you will eventually come to a gate.
+You can either park here or continue down further (making sure to close the gate behind you) until you get to a Private Property gate (photo in description).
 It appears that so long as you don't go past this 2nd gate, you are not crossing private property, and there is space to park here without blocking the gate.

 GPS Tracks